yijunyu/demo-riskexplore/README.md

 where (M1) = (M2) = 0.5.

 A composed state (s,t)->(s',t') will be created if and only if s=s' or t=t'.

+It has now been extended to compose N parallel machines.